-Bacon Fried Crunchy Coated French Toast
+Bacon Fried Cereal Coated Pumpkin French Toast

-Add a little flavor and crunch to your french toast, by dredging the bread in crushed cereal and cooking it in bacon grease for one delicious plate of Bacon Fried Crunchy Coated Pumpkin French Toast!
+Add a little flavor and crunch to your french toast, by dredging the bread in crushed cereal and cooking it in bacon grease for one delicious plate of Bacon Fried Cereal Coated Pumpkin French Toast!

 I know, I know I’m sure you are being bombarded with pumpkin recipes all over the place.
-It’s just a fact of life, when that magical season appears, so do all the pumpkin recipes.
+It’s just a fact of life when that magical season appears, so do all the pumpkin recipes.

 Last weekend I had an early flight home from Minneapolis.
 I was home by 10:30 am, had not had breakfast so I thought I’d surprise my family by waking them up to the sweet aroma of a little bit of pumpkin heaven for breakfast.
 Brew a pot of coffee and grab a plate….you are going to want to make this Bacon Fried Crunchy Coated Pumpkin French Toast soon!!

-Gather up your usual french toast ingredients, eggs, milk, bread and for this recipe you will also need some pumpkin puree, brown sugar, pumpkin pie spice, vanilla extract, Frosted Flakes cereal and bacon grease (I keep my bacon grease in a jar in the refrigerator, it’s fantastic for things like hash browns, eggs and french toast!- but if you don’t have any, then you will want to fry a few pieces of bacon and leave the grease in the skillet)
+Gather up your usual french toast ingredients, eggs, milk, bread and for this recipe you will also need some pumpkin puree, brown sugar, pumpkin pie spice, vanilla extract, Frosted Flakes cereal and bacon grease (I keep my bacon grease in a jar in the refrigerator, it’s fantastic for things like hash browns, eggs, and french toast!- but if you don’t have any, then you will want to fry a few pieces of bacon and leave the grease in the skillet)

 Start by putting 4 cups of frosted flakes into a large plastic baggie.
 Zip it closed and crush it up, using a glass or rolling pin.
 Then pour cereal in a shallow bowl.

-In another shallow bowl, whisk eggs, milk, pumpkin, sugar, vanilla and pumpkin pie spice and place both bowls along side each other near your skillet.
+In another shallow bowl, whisk eggs, milk, pumpkin, sugar, vanilla and pumpkin pie spice and place both bowls alongside each other near your skillet.

 Drop a few tablespoons of bacon grease in your skillet and heat the pan over medium heat.
-Once the pan is hot and grease has melted, dunk your bread in the pumpkin egg mixture, making sure to coat both sides.
+Once the pan is hot and grease has melted, dunk your bread in the pumpkin-egg mixture, making sure to coat both sides.

 Then immediately press the bread into the cereal crumbs, again coating both sides.

-Place the cereal coated french toast into hot greased skillet and cook on medium for about 3-4 minutes per side or until golden brown.
+Place the cereal coated french toast into a hot greased skillet and cook on medium for about 3-4 minutes per side or until golden brown.
 You might need to add more bacon grease in between each batch.
 Serve warm and enjoy!